bridging-the-gap/bridging-the-gap.github.io/index.md

   PW: It is a bit to simple and rough.
 I don't like the color, it's too bright.
 I suggest using softer and more colors.
 But other than that I like the layout.

   OL: The design of the website looks great!
 However, I would perhaps make the logo more graphic, and change the strong colors to something more soft.

+  KH: I think it looks a bit simple, but I like that the logo is shaped like a bridge.
 #### Does everything function correctly?
-  A, PW, OL: Seems like it.
+  A, PW, OL, KH: Seems like it.

   WR: No

 #### Did you come across any bugs?
-  A, PW, OL: No
+  A, PW, OL, KH: No

   WR: The business skill that I entered upon signing up and creating a company account disappeared when I went to look at my profile. (fixed)